Minimum wage in Minnesota

 Minimum-wage rate adjusted for inflation as of Jan.
 1, 2019

-Minnesota's minimum-wage rates will be adjusted for inflation Jan.
+Minnesota's minimum-wage rates was adjusted for inflation Jan.
 1, 2019, to $9.86 an hour for large employers and $8.04 an hour for other state minimum wages.

 Under Minnesota law, the commissioner of the Department of Labor and Industry is required to determine and announce the inflation-adjusted minimum-wage rate each year by Aug.
-31. This year, the change in the price index used for this purpose is an increase of 2.16 percent.
-Read news release here.
+31. This past year, the change in the price index used for this purpose was an increase of 2.16 percent.

 |Provision||Amount as of Jan.
 1, 2019|